 This image pictures all the doctors from Arizona Dermatology in well-tailored suits.
 The image helps to instill authority because doctors are typically viewed as high-ranked individuals.
 But more than that, the image also leverages the principle of authority through the clothing and appearance of the doctors.

 In psychology, clothing and appearance are elements that can trigger compliance within many users.
-Additionally, finely styled and expensive clothes carry an aura of status and position.
+Additionally, finely styled, and expensive clothes carry an aura of status and position.
 This is why, when developing this specific email, we chose to feature the doctors in tailored, stylish, and professional business suits.
 Their appearance establishes them as authoritative figures and works create a persuasive email campaign.

 Keep in mind, this tactic works well with any sort of uniform.
-For example, think back to the two supporting studies on the principle of authority, the Milgram experiment and the parking meter study.
+For example, think back to the two supporting studies on the principle of authority, the Milgram experiment, and the parking meter study.
 In both scenarios, participants were more likely to comply to the requester when the requester was clothed in either a lab coat or police uniform.
-This shows that in almost any situation, uniforms move users to change their behavior and comply to the requested task.
+This shows that in almost any situation, uniforms move users to change their behavior and comply with the requested task.
 This claim is something you can make use of within your email designs.

 The company we’re featuring for this example is Goettl, a client of ours that’s well-known as being a trusted plumbing and HVAC (heating, ventilation, and air conditioning) company.
 To give some background information, for those who are unaware, the plumbing and HVAC industry is incredibly fierce and competitive.
 There are dozens of competing companies constantly striving to be viewed as the market leader.
 For example, competitors continuously one-up one another by promising cheaper deals, better customer service, and quicker service calls.